 What Are Compression Stockings?

-Compression stockings are a hosiery made with elastic material and worn on legs to compress the limb.
-They are tight-fitting, stretchy, and look more like a panty hose.
-The elastics used are strong to increase pressure on the lower extremities like the feet, ankles, and legs.
-They are tightest around the ankles, but the constrictiveness reduces towards the knees and the thighs.
+Compression stockings are an elastic hosiery worn to compress legs.
+They are tight-fitting, stretchy, and look more like pantyhose.
+Strong elastic is used to increase pressure on the lower extremities like the feet, ankles, and legs.
+They are tightest around the ankles.

 Compression Stockings for Who?